markeastman/vaadin-demo/README.md

 type of expense so we will need to have different panels for each expense type.

+## Background Jobs

 The ProcessListView experiments with some background job execution and updating the ui based on status updates from the background task.
 We have tested the @Async style and also the reactive streams style using Flux interaction.
 We have created a Thread pool for async processing within the Application class.
+To manage the asynchronous processes we wrap each one in a JobWrapper and manage all of them via a JobManager.
+At the moment the view that starts the background job will see updates, but if another user looks at the list of running jobs they do not get to see the updates dynamically.
+To do this we would have to push the same events to all the users that are on this process view which at the moment I am not sure what is the best idiom for this.

-# Things to do or investigate
+## Things to do or investigate

 1. Need to think about when to use dialogs for editing and when to use views.
 I think the view processing is better as it seems to have better